Cristobal Tapia de Veer: Career

 BBC America's series Dirk Gently's Holistic Detective Agency found a dedicated fanbase in 2016, which is still waiting for a soundtrack album to be released.
 Due to Tapia de Veer's heavily charged schedule, he was not able to work on the second season.

 In the same year Amazon Prime hired Tapia de Veer to work on two episodes of the anthology series Philip K. Dick's Electric Dreams.
 He worked on HUMAN IS, starring Bryan Cranston as well as CRAZY DIAMOND, starring Steve Buscemi, for which he got a nomination for a Primetime Emmy Award the following year.

 He also scored the Season 4 episode of Netflix's series Black Mirror, entitled "Black Museum".

 SOCAN awarded him its International Achievement Award in fall 2017, the first time that a composer for film and television had received the prize.

 In 2018, the Canneseries festival invited Tapia de Veer to be part of the jury for its first season, alongside Michael Kenneth Williams, German actress Paula Beer, Turkish actress Melisa Sozen, French screenwriter and director Audrey Fouché, and Harlan Coben.

 He then scored his second feature film, Advantages of Travelling by Train, a 2019 adaptation of Antonio Orejudo's novel of the same name, directed by Aritz Moreno and produced by Morena Films in Spain, starring Luis Tosar, Pilar Castro, and Javier Botet.
 The film competed in major film festivals such as Sitges, Tokyo, and Brussels Film Festival (BRFF), and was awarded "Best Comedy" at the Goya Awards in 2020.
 Tapia de Veer's music for the film earned him a nomination at Spain's Premios Feroz.

 Releases in 2020 include the series Hunters for Amazon Prime and the drama The Third Day for HBO/ SKY.

 In 2021, he scored the HBO limited series The White Lotus, for which he won two Primetime Emmy Awards (one for the main title music, the other for his work scoring the series) and a Society of Composers & Lyricists Award.
 He also received his second BAFTA nomination for his music for The Third Day.

 The following year, he scored the supernatural horror film Smile, directed by Parker Finn.
 He scored the second season of The White Lotus in collaboration with Kim Neundorf, for which he won another Emmy award.
 He again returned for the third season of The White Lotus but then announced he would not be returning for further seasons due to creative differences with series creator Mike White.
-Still, Tapia de Veer won an Emmy for his work on the third season's score.
+Tapia de Veer won an Emmy for his work on the third season's score.